 Cats typically are very good with babies.
 When you bring home the baby, treat the event in a matter-of-fact manner, and don't make a big deal of the introduction (even though it's momentous, of course!).
 You want the kitty to understand this is a normal, expected part of his life.
 Don't force the introduction.
 But if the cat acts interested, allow him to sniff the baby's foot, perhaps (with that scented sock).
 By allowing your cat to actually look at, smell, and touch that creature that's so very different, he'll understand there's nothing to fear.

 Praise the cat when he behaves in a confident, calm manner.
-Once the kitty understands that treating the baby like one of the family and in a respectful way is to his advantage, there should be no problem.
+Once the kitty understands that treating the baby as one of the family and in a respectful way is to his advantage, there should be no problem.
 Perhaps make a special baby-cat time when you're feeding your new baby, and have treats to toss to the cat or a laser-beam toy at the same time.
 That way, the cat associates great things with the baby's presence.

 As the baby grows, you'll, of course, teach the child to respect the cat, too.
 Be sure the kitty has a private retreat to escape from reaching toddler hands.
 Mutual respect and careful introductions grow into a loving bond as your infant grows up alongside your special cat.
 And that's a purr-fect relationship that will last a lifetime for them both.